Best daily deals

 Loading chart ...

-The frequency response of the Beats Studio Pro does a pretty good job at staying close to our headphone preference curve, though with a decided emphasis in the highs above 5kHz.
-Ironic, given the company’s history of unnecessarily bass-heavy headphones, but not a bad thing.
+The Beats Studio Pro’s frequency response does a pretty good job of staying close to our headphone preference curve, though with a decided emphasis in the highs above 5kHz.
+This is ironic, given the company’s history of unnecessarily bass-heavy headphones, but not a bad thing.
 In particular, this helps out vocal intelligibility, making things a little easier to understand.

 The result is a consumer-friendly sound that boosts sub-bass and evens things out with a push to the treble frequencies.
 Music can be a little grating if there are a lot of high-pitched instruments or exceptionally loud metallic sounds, but otherwise, it shouldn’t be an unpleasant experience.
 You might find that some of your tunes sound a bit “clearer” with the extra energy in the highs.
 As there is no EQ in the Beats app, you may elect to cut 5-10kHz by 3-5dB in a third-party application if you find sibilant sounds (s, sh sounds, etc.) to be a little too grating on your ears.